 Drug or Alcohol Detoxification

 All of our treatment programmes are personalised to benefit the individuals’ unique needs, although we’re likely to recommend a drug or alcohol detoxification to everyone at our treatment centre.
-A drug or alcohol detox is a crucial part to most people’s road to recovery as it’s the most effective way to gradually reduce your consumption of drugs or alcohol and cleanse your body and mind of the harmful toxins within these substances.
+Alcohol or drug detox is a crucial part of most people’s road to recovery as it’s the most effective way to gradually reduce your consumption of drugs or alcohol and cleanse your body and mind of the harmful toxins within these substances.

 Whilst these withdrawal symptoms can be unpleasant, our expert team will be there to support you throughout and can administer prescribed medication to ease the discomfort if necessary.
 Undergoing detoxification will also help you to think more clearly and give your body more energy to engage with your subsequent psychological and well-being therapies.